st4rdog/st4rdog.github.io/_references/programming/property.md

 ## When should I use Properties?

-* When an outside class needs to change a variable.
+* When an outside class needs to access a member variable.

 ## Examples

 ### Error checking

 Properties can help us to stop member variables being set to the wrong value.
-In this example, <code>_name</code> should not be empty, and <code>_age</code> should not be less than 1.
+In this example, <code>_name</code> should not be empty, and <code>_age</code> should never be less than 1.

 {% highlight csharp %}
 public class Human : MonoBehaviour {